 These days, most of the data is stored digitally, and the accuracy of this data relies on it being entered correctly into the computer.
 Data entry specialists spend the vast majority of their time entering large volumes of data into computers so that it can be safely stored and accessed again in the future.

-As a startup you must be focusing on data entry to be done quickly, however, your priority should be utmost accuracy along with the speed.
+As a startup you must be focusing on data entry to be done quickly, whether you are getting it done or through an outsourcing partner.
+However, your priority should be utmost accuracy along with the speed.
 Unfortunately, mistakes are sometimes made simply because there is so much pressure to get the data entered as quickly as possible.

 Any inaccuracies in the data can be extremely detrimental.
 You need to be able to rely on the accuracy of your data if you want to use it for making key decisions for your business.
 Below are some helpful suggestions on how to make accuracy a top priority:

 1- Identify the Problem Areas

 If you want to eliminate inaccuracies, you need to get to the root of the problem.
 This involves identifying where the majority of errors occur.
 There are many different points during the data entry and data management processes where errors can be introduced.
 For instance, the data could be entered incorrectly into the system to begin with.
 Alternatively, it could be corrupted when being moved for storage.
 Identifying the weak points in the data entry process can help eliminate problems.

 By clearly outlining your goals and objectives in terms of the accuracy that your business requires, you can make sure that everyone from the management level on down is on the same page.

 There are many software programs on the market that are designed to improve the accuracy of data entry while at the same time minimizing the workload for your employees.
 For instance, software that is equipped with Optical Character Recognition (OCR) can automatically convert image-based text into editable text.

 4- Speed Should Not Be the Only Priority